-Heavenly Hoofs was established to provide children with disabilities and life-threatening illnesses an opportunity to ride horses.
-Horseback riding is a form of physical and spiritual therapy for youngsters with special needs.
-Located at the Osceola Heritage Park in Kissimmee, FL., Heavenly Hoofs was founded by Thomasa Sanchez and is supported by volunteers, local companies and county government.
-Listen to the children from the Village Academy of Oviedo as they enjoy their day on the gentle horses of Heavenly Hoofs and meet the instructors and volunteers who work to share “the spirit of the horse” with kids in need.
-Feature length – 17:36
+Heavenly Hoofs provides children with disabilities an opportunity to ride horses.
+In Kissimmee, Florida, this non-profit offers horseback riding as a form of physical and spiritual therapy for those with special needs.
+Listen to the children and meet the instructors and volunteers who work to share “the spirit of the horse” with kids in need. length – 17:36

 The mission of Heavenly Hoofs is to provide equine assisted activities to enhance the mental, emotional, and physical well-being of individuals with life-threatening illnesses and disabilities.

 Heavenly Hoofs was founded in 2002 by Thomasa Sanchez.
 She was born in Osceola County and grew up as a horsewoman true to that regional tradition.
 Heavenly Hoofs is a blend of those who, like Thomasa, love horses and also want to serve the community.
 Hundreds of volunteers donate their time to help give disabled and special needs children a chance to enjoy horseback riding and benefit from the therapy it provides.
 It is a non-profit organization supported by fundraisers and donations from the community.

 The organization currently has 12 specially trained horses selected for their calm and gentle demeanor and instructors who are certified by the North American Riding for the Handicapped Association (NARHA).
 This maximizes the benefit and enjoyment of the rides while protecting the safety of the riders.
 Since its beginning, Heavenly Hoofs has safely served more than 25,000 children.